 Birthday Cake Oreo Icebox Cake

-40 birthday cake flavoured Oreos + extra for decorating
+- 40 birthday cake flavoured Oreos, plus extra for decorating

 - Grab your baking dish and set aside.
 I used a 25cm by 18cm (10 inch by 7 inch) rectangle dish.
 In a large mixing bowl, add your cream and beat with an electric mixer (or by hand with a whisk) until soft peaks form.
 Remove one cup of cream and set aside.
 Then sift in the cocoa powder and icing sugar into the remaining cream and gently fold through until you have a lovely chocolate cream.